Internet entrepreneurs back Chinese Tesla rival NextEV

-FRANKFURT/DETROIT A group of deep-pocketed China-based internet entrepreneurs and financial investors, including Tencent (0700.HK) and Hillhouse Capital, is backing an effort to create NextEV, a new rival to U.S. electric car maker Tesla Motors Inc (TSLA.O).
+FRANKFURT/DETROIT Aug 31 A group of deep-pocketed China-based internet entrepreneurs and financial investors, including Tencent and Hillhouse Capital, is backing an effort to create NextEV, a new rival to U.S. electric car maker Tesla Motors Inc.

+Hillhouse is also an investor in Uber, the U.S. ride sharing service.

 The NextEV investors are among several Chinese technology entrepreneurs with little or no automotive background who are hoping to create new electric car companies.
 The effort is supported by the Chinese government, which recently changed rules to encourage investment by non-automotive companies.

-Among the Chinese tech companies that have announced or are considering investments in electric car ventures are Alibaba (BABA.N), Xiaomi Technology [XTC.UL] and Leshi (300104.SZ).
+Among the Chinese tech companies that have announced or are considering investments in electric car ventures are Alibaba , Xiaomi Technology and Leshi.

 Tesla spokesman Ricardo Reyes said on Monday: "We're happy to see other people use the Model S sedan and our business model as benchmarks, whether they are large companies or well-funded startups."